 The impression that it sends out to the credit agency is that you are a credit hungry person.
-It raises a question over your financial standing and your ability to meet the liability arising on account of multiple loans.
+It raises a question about your financial standing and your ability to meet the liability arising on account of multiple loans.

 Servicing Term For Loans

 A long loan term may put you under liability for a longer duration, but it is suitable for your credit score.
 Servicing your loan over a longer duration, by paying back the due amounts on time, cast a positive image for you as a borrower of credit.
 This is why settling a loan before the due date is not such a good idea for your credit score.